 The Consumer Financial Protection Bureau (CFPB) says mortgage services attempt to run up “unlawful fees” in several “old and new ways."

 Here’s what you need to know to avoid paying junk fees on your next property.

 Junk fees tend to be tacked on to the closing cost of the transaction.
 Amid the scramble to complete last-minute paperwork and the excitement of sealing the purchase, you might lose sight of the additional costs being squeezed out.

-In the first half of 2021, the national average closing cost for a single-family property was $6,837, including taxes, a rise of 12.3% on the year prior, according to real estate services firm ClosingCorp.
+In 2021, the national average closing cost for a single-family property was $6,905, including taxes, a rise of 13.4% on the year prior, according to real estate services firm ClosingCorp.